bennettslin/bobtail_dominoes_app/GENERATOR_NOTES.md

 # Generator notes

-* Figure out why adding long sonority rule to rows increases the points for a unit test
-    * See if this still happens without limit
+# TODO: next
+* Render logs from turns rather than board
 * Play utils return if game ended

-* For storing, return new copies of everything

-* Points are calculated from moves, including bonus
+* Get domino label for pitches, by interval
-    * getScoreFromMoves
+    * Separated by -

 * Turns
     * A turn is:
-        * First domino
+        * First domino (only has dominoIndex)
-        * Or play
+        * Or play (has hand, playerIndex, and moves)
-        * Or exchange
+        * Or exchange (Only has hand and playerIndex)
-    * Each turn stores
-        * handIndex
-        * moves
-        * dominoes in hand
-        * dominoes played or dominoes exchanged
-        * points

-* Unit tests for play, turns, scores
+    * Unit tests

+* Play
-* Handle end game
+    * Utils return if game ended
         * Either everyone exchanges twice
         * Or after pool is empty
             * Every player gets one more turn
+    * Unit tests

 * Demo component
-    * Maintains state of pool, board, hands, and turns
     * Plays a full game
-        * Upon load
-            * Generate pool, board, hands, turns
         * Finishes game
         * Calculates score and determines winner
-    * Renders human-readable logs from turns

 * Ensure that pitch sets in moves are always in order, both in orientation and in direction

-* getBestMovesForTurn
+* getBestPointedMovesForTurn
+    * Figure out why adding long sonority rule to rows increases the points for a unit test
+        * See if this still happens without limit
     * Make more efficient
     * Know when there are ties, and select randomly from them
 * Eventual AI